 Do I have to own the coins directly in my IRA?

 No, there are turnkey and managed solutions.
 You can consult storage options with our partners or consider digital assets managed funds.
-Whatever option you select, make sure to work with a provider that has a trusted storage option and account security to back up your investment.
+Whatever option you select, make sure to work with a provider that has a trusted storage option and account security.

 Can I buy crypto personally and then put it into my retirement account as a pre-tax or post-tax contribution?